 In 1964 the Volunteer Fire department decided to form a Fire Protection District.
 A special election was held and the citizens voted to tax themselves and form the Fire District.
 In the same election a five member board of directors was elected consisting of Chester Ramey, Theodore Clark, Herman Jones, Bruce McDonald and Gordon Henry.

 The Fire district hired its first full time firefighter in 1991 and added a second firefighter in 1998.
-The department currently operates with two full time firefighters, 2 summer seasonal firefighters and 15 paid call volunteers.
+The department currently operates with two full time firefighters, summer seasonal firefighters as the district budget allows and several paid call volunteers.